ahockersten/Timed-Vibration/README.md

   happening.
 - It should not be possible to have "Practice mode" active at the same time as "Competition mode".
-- Second timer is reset when pressing "Start counting" in "Practice mode" (and probably the first one too)

 Future improvements
 -------------------